Training & Consultancy

 The quality of education depends to a large extent on the teacher.
 Teachers are important role models.
 Whether they are working with indigenous children in remote communities with few resources at hand, or in superdiverse classrooms in urban settings; creating a rich learning environment for each child presents an enormous challenge for teachers.

-To increase teachers’ awareness about multilingualism and in/exclusion in the classroom, and to give them practical tools that can be used immediately, we have developed several programmes:
+To increase teachers’ awareness about multilingualism and in/exclusion in the classroom, and to give them practical tools that they can use immediately, we have developed several programmes:

-- Translanguaging for multilingual classrooms: pilot programme (in partnership with Utrecht University)
+- Translanguaging for multilingual classrooms: pilot programme in partnership with Utrecht University and University of Amsterdam

 Reactions from former participants: